Piotras1/piotras-cards-pack/README.md

 2. Click Add in the pop-up window.
 3. Once the repository page opens, click Download.
-4. After downloading, a Hard reload of your browser
+4. After downloading, do a Hard reload of your browser.

 ### Method 2: Manual Installation
 1. Download this repository as a ZIP file and extract it.